conduktor/kafka-connect-grpc/examples/README.md

 # Wait for services to be healthy (about 30-60 seconds)
 docker compose ps

-# Generate the proto descriptor for the connector
-docker compose exec grpc-server cat /app/stream.proto > /tmp/stream.proto
-protoc --descriptor_set_out=/tmp/stream.desc --include_imports /tmp/stream.proto

-# Or use the pre-generated one from the test server
-# The descriptor is generated during the Docker build
+# The proto descriptor is automatically generated and shared between containers

-# Deploy the gRPC connector
+# Deploy the gRPC connector (with proto descriptor for message handling)
 curl -X POST http://localhost:8083/connectors \
   -H "Content-Type: application/json" \
   -d '{